msaari/relevanssi/readme.txt

 * Minor fix: The category inclusion and exclusion setting checkboxes on the Searching tab didn't work.
 The setting was saved, but the checkboxes wouldn't appear.

 == Upgrade notice ==
+= 4.12.2 =
+* Stops Relevanssi from crashing when saving posts with ACF fields, major performance boost.

 = 4.12.1 =
 * Stops TypeError crashes from null custom field indexing.